muritane/agent-theory/README.md

 ### 3.1 Irreversibility of Action

 For bounded agents, action is path-dependent:

 - perception and representation are many-to-one,
 - execution has finite precision,
 - physical and institutional causality is non-invertible.

-Irreversibility applies locally along realized trajectories, independent of agent intelligence or intent.
+Irreversibility applies locally along realized trajectories, independent of intelligence or intent.

 ---

 ### 3.2 Executable Continuity

-An agent can transition between states only if there exists a **causally continuous sequence of realizable intermediate states**, subject to time, energy, and bandwidth constraints.
+An agent can transition between states only if there exists a **causally continuous sequence of realizable intermediate states**, subject to time, energy, and interface constraints.

-Latency cannot be eliminated by increased reasoning power alone.
+Increased reasoning power cannot eliminate latency or bypass causal continuity.

 ---

 ### 3.3 Interface Reachability

-An action or redesign is executable only if:
+An action, observation, or redesign is executable only if:

 - it can be expressed using the agent’s current interfaces,
-- and those interfaces are reachable within resource constraints.
+- those interfaces remain reachable within resource and timing constraints.

-Physical realizability in principle does not guarantee executable reachability for a given agent.
+Physical realizability in principle does not imply executable reachability for a given agent.

 ---